Post

 VBR 12.3: When Your Backup Server Becomes a Threat Detection Platform

 Veeam Backup & Replication 12.3 dropped this week and they’re calling it a “point release.”
 I don’t know who decided that.
 It is not a point release.
-This is a feature-packed update that fundamentally expands what a backup server does.

 Threat Hunter and IoC Detection

-Windows Server 2025 and Entra ID Support
+Windows Server 2025 and Vault Integration

-12.3 also streamlines the Veeam Data Cloud Vault integration.
-Partners can now provision and monitor Vault storage directly from the VBR console.
-Combined with the flat per-TB pricing announced at Ignite, this makes offsite immutable storage almost frictionless to set up.
+Full support for Windows Server 2025 as a guest OS and Hyper-V 2025.
+Also, 12.3 streamlines the VDC Vault integration.
+You can provision and monitor Vault storage directly from the VBR console now.
+Combined with the flat pricing announced at Ignite, setting up offsite immutable storage has gotten pretty frictionless.

 This post is licensed under CC BY 4.0 by the author.